aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Ask your mom instead of a cookie.
+> 🥠 You will die alone and poorly dressed.

-Last update: Mon Mar 24 05:09:48 2025
+Last update: Tue Mar 25 05:10:31 2025

 ### Let's play! 🎮